You are currently viewing How To Grow Course Sales Using Lesson Previews

 Course Preview Lighting

-Having good lighting is essential for your course preview.
-You’ll want good lighting on your face as well as in your room.
+Good lighting is essential for your course preview.
+You’ll want proper lighting on your face as well as in the room.

-Having good light on you will help your students see your eyes, eyebrows, mouth clearly to help transmit all the subtle content beyond your words.
+Adequate lighting on your face will help students clearly see your eyes, eyebrows, and mouth, allowing them to catch the subtle nuances beyond your words.

-It’s important for the room to be lit up correctly, so the overall video is not dark, and so that they can see any props or hand gestures that you make.
+It’s also important for the room to be lit correctly, so the overall video isn’t too dark and so that students can see any props or hand gestures you make.

-Overall, a dark video will just look low quality.
-If this happens, you can either try to brighten in the video editing app, or suck it up and do it all again with better lighting.
+In general, a dark video will appear low quality.
+If this happens, you can either try to brighten the video in an editing app or re-record it with better lighting.

 Here are some good resources: